Are you an International student with questions? We have answers!

 If you have extenuating circumstances that may impact your academic performance, please reach out via this site’s chat function.
+You will be asked to submit a Request for Special Consideration form.
 We can direct you on the process and what is required for us to assess your situation as part of your admission.

 With the exception of Business I, we do not look at Grade 11 marks for admission.
 For Business I, a very small number of early offers will be sent out in January of each year using marks from Grade 11.
 All other offers from Business I will use only Grade 12 grades and come out later.

 Unless otherwise stated, high school applicants to first-year undergraduate programs do not need to achieve a specified minimum mark (beyond a passing grade) in any individual course required to calculate their admission average.

 For students who repeat up to two courses, the highest mark is used to calculate an admission average.
 Students repeating more than two courses, or an individual course three or more times, may be asked to provide a letter explaining the need for the repeats.
 The Admissions team will reach out to you if this is required.